osmlab/awesome-openstreetmap/README.md

 ## Related lists

-* [awesome-maplibre](https://github.com/maplibre/awesome-maplibre#readme) - A collection of awesome things that use or support MapLibre!
+* [awesome-maplibre](https://github.com/maplibre/awesome-maplibre#readme) - A collection of awesome things that use or support MapLibre! <span id="related-awesome-maplibre"/>

 ## Footnotes